NikhilSawal/investment_portfolio/readme.md

 #### Moving Averages

-Fig. 5 compares how each of the above techniques respond to price change in Uber stock price.
+Figure.
+6 compares how each of the above techniques respond to price change in Uber stock price.
 Each of the moving averages is calculated using a 9 and 12 period timeframe, which means that each instance of the moving averages is computed as a function of the previous 9 or 12 stock prices.
 The reason why we use two different timeframes (9 and 12) to compute moving averages is because the cross-overs between the two is considered as a signal to buy/sell stocks.

 Right of the bat we can see that the simple moving average is a more smooth curve as compared to the other two but is less responsive to price changes.
 This behavior stems from the fact that the simple moving average treats all previous stock prices equally where as the other two compensate by putting weights on them.